Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 53. Complete the **Create Traffic Manager profile** using the following inputs, then select **Create**:

-    -   **Name:** Unique name all lowercase using bcdrpaasxxx.
+    -   **Name:** Unique name all lowercase using bcdrpaasxxx

     -   **Routing method:** Performance

     -   **Resource group:** Use existing / BCDRPaasPrimarySite

-    -   **Location:** Automatically assigned based on the BCDRPaaSPrimarySite.
+    -   **Location:** Automatically assigned based on the **BCDRPaaSPrimarySite**

         ![In the Create Traffic Manager profile blade, fields display the previously defined settings.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image308.png "Create Traffic Manager profile blade")

-54. Once the Traffic Manager profile is created, open it in the Azure portal.
+54. Once the Traffic Manager profile has been created, open it in the Azure portal.
 Notice the DNS name.
 This is the URL that you will use to connect to the application.
 Once configured this DNS name will always respond and doesn't matter which location is responding or where if the current primary database is located.
 Since the **Performance** routing method was selected the closest site to the end users will be calculated and they will be sent to that location.
 If for some reason one of the sites is down the other will service all requests.

     ![The Routing method of Performance has a callout pointing to it.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image309.png "Routing method")

-55. Select **Configuration** and review the configurations.
+55. Select **Configuration** and review the configurations

     ![Under Settings, Configuration is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image216.png "Settings section")